Free Consultation

 Statutory Sexual Seduction

 The sexual contact can include sexual intercourse, anal intercourse, cunnilingus or fellatio.
 It can be charged as either a category C felony in Nevada or a gross misdemeanor depending on the age of the child involved.
-The courts have held that a mistaken belief that the adolescent is actual 16 years of age or older is not a defense.
+The courts have held that a mistaken belief that the adolescent is actually 16 years of age or older is not a defense.

-Las Vegas Statory Sexual Seduction Lawyer
+Las Vegas Statutory Sexual Seduction Lawyer

-If you were charged with Statutory Sexual Seduction Defense in Las Vegas, Clark County, or the surrounding areas in the State of Nevada, call Michael Periente with Pariente Law Firm, P.C..
+If you were charged with Statutory Sexual Seduction Defense in Las Vegas, Clark County, or the surrounding areas in the State of Nevada, call Michael Periente with Pariente Law Firm, P.C.
 Never talk with any law enforcement officer about the allegations until after you have secured the services of an aggressive criminal defense attorney dedicated to protecting your rights.

 Overview of Statutory Sexual Seduction Charges